Blog/Best Time to Take Tirzepatide

 This pharmacokinetic profile means there is no "peak effect window" that you need to optimize by timing your injection.
 Whether you inject at 7 AM or 10 PM, your drug levels on Wednesday look the same regardless.

-The SURMOUNT clinical trials (1 through 5) did not mandate a specific injection time.
+In the SURMOUNT-1 trial, tirzepatide produced 16.0% to 22.5% mean body weight reduction over 72 weeks across dose groups (Jastreboff et al., NEJM 2022).
+None of the SURMOUNT trials (1 through 5) mandated a specific injection time.
 Eli Lilly's clinical pharmacology team did not consider time of day to be a variable affecting outcomes.
 This is itself evidence that timing does not matter.

 For complete dosing information, see our tirzepatide dosage chart in units and compound tirzepatide dosage chart.